Torann/laravel-4-assets/README.md

 > There is no need to add the Facade, the package will add it for you.

-Create configuration file using artisan
+Publish the configuration file using artisan:

 ~~~
 $ php artisan config:publish torann/assets